esamattis/multip/README.md

 # multip

 Tiny multi process `init` for containers written in Rust.
 For example if you want to run nginx and php-fpm in a single container.
+It's just a single statically linked binary.

-This is very similiar to [concurrently][] but also acts as a valid `init` by implementing zombie process reaping and signal forwarding.
+This is very similiar to [concurrently][] but also acts as a `init` by implementing zombie process reaping and signal forwarding.
 You could think this as a combination of `tini` (the default `init` in Docker) and `concurrently`.

 > Wait.
 Containers should run only a single process, right?
-[Read this](#multiprocess-containers)
+[Read this](#multi-process-containers)

 [concurrently]: https://www.npmjs.com/package/concurrently